httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Multiple `Signature` fields MAY be included in a single HTTP message.
 The signature labels MUST be unique across all field values.

-## Multiple Signatures
+## Multiple Signatures {#signature-multiple}

 Multiple distinct signatures MAY be included in a single message.
+Each distinct signature MUST have a unique label.
 Since `Signature-Input` and `Signature` are both defined as Dictionary Structured fields, they can be used to include multiple signatures within the same HTTP message by using distinct signature labels.
+These multiple signatures could be added all by the same signer or could come from several different signers.
 For example, a signer may include multiple signatures signing the same message components with different keys or algorithms to support verifiers with different capabilities, or a reverse proxy may include information about the client in fields when forwarding the request to a service host, including a signature over the client's original signature values.

 The following is a non-normative example of header fields a reverse proxy sets in addition to the examples in the previous sections.